ytakefuji/US/README.md

 # COVID-19 daily death prediction

 deathdaily is a Python program using new_deaths.csv for predicting daily deaths due to COVID-19 in the next seven days.
+The prediction is based on the Xthe degree polynomial fitting.

 X-axis is the xth day from Jan.22 2020 to the day you have downloaded new_deaths.csv file.
 Y-axis depicts the number of daily deaths in the country.